 - 5.50 The use of durable and traditional materials is strongly encouraged (metal and wood).
 Signs shall not be made of plastic.
 All new signs shall be prepared in a professional manner.
-Paper signs for advertising or identification purposes shall be allowed for not more than thirty (30) days, as temporary signage. - 5.51 The date on which a paper sign was first displayed shall be written on the sign, so as to be readily seen. - 5.52 No neon signs will be permitted.
+Paper signs for advertising or identification purposes shall be allowed for not more than fourteen (14) days, as temporary signage. - 5.51 The date on which a paper sign was first displayed shall be written on the sign, so as to be readily seen. - 5.52 No neon lighted signs will be permitted if visible from a public way.